File permissions of the /etc/shadow password file

 Commonly when people have made changes to the files, issues arise.
 Your password files could be damaged, or have altered file permissions.
 If that is the case, compare the permissions with another system and correct them.
 If you didn’t make changes to the system, consider that your system may have been compromised by an intruder.
 In that case, we suggest further analysis and a reinstall of the system.

 Did this article help you fixing your file permissions?
-Share it in the comments!
+Let it know!